-Football Basketball
+Football High School Head Ass't.
+Middle School 11% 7% 6% Basketball High School Head Ass't.
+Middle School 11% 7% 6% (each for 2 coaches)

+Cross Country Wres tling

 High School High School

-Head 11% Head 11%

-Ass't.
-7% Ass't.
-7%

-Middle School 6% Middle School 6% (each for 2 coaches)

-Cross Country Wrestling

-High School High School

 Head 8% Head 11%

-Middle School 6% Middle School 6%
+Middle School 6% Ass't 6%

+Middle School 6%

 Ice Hockey Golf

 High School High School

 Head 9% Head 8%

+Ass't.
+6% Ass't 6%

 Baseball/Softball Track

 High School High School

 Head 9% Head 9%

 Ass't.
 6% Ass't.
 6%

 Middle School 6% Middle School 6% (each for 2 coaches)

 Cheerleading Volleyball

 High School High School

-Fall 4% Head 11%
+Competitive Cheer 6% Head 11%

-Winter 4% Ass't.
+Ass't 3% Ass't.
 7%

-Competitive Cheer Ass't.
-2% Middle School 6%

-Fall 21⁄2%

-Winter 21/2%

-Middle School 2/2/0
+Middle School

-Fall 21/2%

-Winter 2 1/2%

-Soccer
+Competitive Cheer 3%

-High School
+Soccer High School

 Head 8%

 Ass't.
 6%

-Intra-Mural 7% (26 Week Season)
+Intra-Mural 7% (26 Week : Season)

-- 3. All Schedule C staff will be paid as per agreement of this contract, except two (2) staff members who will continue to be paid as in the past (during the school year).
-The positions held by these staff are vocal music director and band director. - C. After three (3) year of satisfactory administrative evaluation, the positions will no longer be posted.
+- 8. All Schedule C staff will be paid as per agreement of this contract, except two (2) staff members who will continue to be paid as in the past (during the school year).
+The positions held by these staff are vocal music director and band director. - C. After three (3) years of satisfactory administrative evaluation, the positions will no longer be posted.
 Upon resignation or unsatisfactory evaluation of any coach, first opportunity to fill the vacancy would be from the Linden teaching staff and the position will be posted pursuant to Section A of this schedule.
-Payment for Schedule C positions will be made within thirty (30) days of completion of the activity and administrative evaluation.

-D. Notice of non-renewal will be given within thirty (30) work days following the last contest of the season based upon an evaluation of performance in the position.
+Payment for Schedule C positions will be made within thirty (30) days of completion of the activity and administrative evaluation. - D. Notice of non-renewal will be given within thirty (30) work days following the last contest of the season based upon an evaluation of performance in the position.
 No provisions of Article 15, Teacher Evaluation, apply to C and D assignments.
 A non-renewal shall not be arbitrary, capricious or discriminatory.